Guide

 yarn remove carbon-components

-Next, install the @carbon/styles
+Next, install the @carbon/styles package:

 npm install @carbon/styles